The Problem | The Causes | The Solutions | Premiums | Related Issues

 Follow the links below to learn more about rising costs, their impact on health insurance premiums, and what can be done to reduce the rate of growth in health care:

-This issue brief explores recent trends in the specialty drug market, highlights some of the innovative strategies health plans are adopting to control costs, and recommends additional policy solutions to further promote high-value, high-quality care.
+AHIP Specialty Drugs E-Pub: Summarization of the Specialty Drugs issue brief that explores recent trends in the specialty drug market, highlights some of the innovative strategies health plans are adopting to control costs, and recommends additional policy solutions to further promote high-value, high-quality care.

 This document reviews current research outlining the key drivers of health care costs and advances a new policy framework for bending the cost curve and improving the quality of patient care.